mateusjatenee/pt.vuejs.org/src/guide/instance.md

   // opções de extensão
 })

-// all instances of `MyComponent` are created with
 // todas as instâncias de `MyComponent` são
 // criados com as opções pré-definidas var myComponentInstance = new MyComponent()